NSA Souda Bay celebrates Asian American, Native Hawaiian, and Pacific Islander Heritage Month

-NAVAL SUPPORT ACTIVITY SOUDA BAY, Greece (May 30, 2024) Sailors assigned to Naval Support Activity (NSA) Souda Bay cut a ceremonial cake during an Asian American, Native Hawaiian, and Pacific Islander Heritage Month celebration with the theme of “Advancing Leaders Through Innovation” in The Anchor on May 30, 2024.
-Naval Support Activity (NSA) Souda Bay is an operational ashore installation that enables and supports U.S., Allied, Coalition, and partner nation forces to preserve security and stability in the European, African, and Central Command areas of responsibility.
-(U.S. Navy photo by Mass Communication Specialist 1st Class Delaney S. Jensen)
+NAVAL SUPPORT ACTIVITY SOUDA BAY, Greece (May 30, 2024) Naval Support Activity (NSA) Souda Bay hosted an Asian American, Native Hawaiian, and Pacific Islander (AANHPI) Heritage Month celebration with the theme of “Advancing Leaders Through Innovation” in The Anchor on May 30, 2024.

+AANHPI Heritage Month pays tribute to members of the AANHPI community for their dedication and service to our Nation by bringing varied and unique perspectives to developing innovative approaches to enhance the Department of Defense’s capabilities.

+“I’m thankful to the brave men and women that came before me to create this reality of many different countries and backgrounds that contribute to our modern day American society,” said Chief Electronics Technician A. J. Ow.
+“Not all of us will have grand stories of trailblazing or tales of overcoming racial adversity, but we are a proud people.”

 |Date Taken: